-You cannot under any circumstance drink alcohol and you cannot eat for 2 hours before the medication is taken.
-There are many more rules that require a training DVD and phone calls from the company that you have to complete before the drug will be delivered.
-There is a fancy measuring tool, special cups, and a titration schedule to adapt to the medication.
+You cannot under any circumstance, drink alcohol, and you cannot eat for 2 hours before taking the medication.
+Many more rules require a training DVD and phone calls from the company that you have to complete before the drug is delivered.
+There is a fancy measuring tool, individual cups, and a titration schedule to adapt to the medication.

-I lost a lot of weight, food was repulsive to me but I had to choke it down, but I still believed my life was a million times better than it had been without it.
-When the doctor wanted to lower my dose due to weight loss, I cried because I believed I wouldn’t feel good without my full dose.
-I believed the medicine was crucial for my survival.
+I lost a lot of weight, food was repulsive to me, but I had to choke it down.
+However, my life was a million times better than it had been without it.
+Once the doctor wanted to lower my dose due to weight loss.
+I cried because I believed I wouldn’t feel right without my full prescription.
+I thought the medicine was crucial for my survival.

 After about a year of restorative sleep, I began to believe I wanted more for my life.
 I started looking at getting jobs abroad.
-Unfortunately, I found that my medication was illegal in many countries.
-Luckily, it wasn’t in Spain and soon enough I was packed up to head there.
+Unfortunately, my medication was illegal in many countries.
+Luckily, it wasn’t illegal in Spain, and soon enough I was packed up to head there.
 I took a lot of the medication with me with the expectation that I would be able to get more once I established a doctor there.

 The keto diet was AMAZING.
 I immediately had to start cutting back on the medication I was taking because it was way too much on my new eating regiment, the ketogenic diet.
 I gained muscle and felt more fit and healthy than ever before.
 Eventually, I was only taking the Xyrem because it seemed like a crime to throw away this precious liquid that had a value of about $3,000 a bottle.

 But now I am starting to call it all into question again.
 Did the keto diet work for me because I needed it to, and believed that it would?
 Does eating carbs make me feel sleepy because I believe that it will?
-I have done a few random tests of this over the past months, and it seems like its possible my body doesn’t really need keto, but my belief system has a hard time with change.
+I have done a few random tests of this over the past months, and it seems like its possible my body doesn’t need keto, but my belief system has a hard time with change.

 So here is my farewell to keto.
 It’s been great!

-Disclaimer: I by no means want to discount the value of the keto diet!
-If you haven’t tried it and you are stuck I highly recommend it and I suggest starting with Madcap Narcolepsy’s program.
+Disclaimer: I, by no means, want to discount the value of the keto diet!
+If you haven’t tried it and you are stuck, I highly recommend it, and I suggest starting with Madcap Narcolepsy’s program.